doctorandrewbrown/bridgendphysics/TESTING.md

 * The initial web-page layout used a single bootstrap container-fluid for the whole page.
 This caused an issue with the contact section which was required to be full-width.
 The bug was that bootstrap applied unwanted right and left margins.
 The bug was solved by enclosing the contact section in it's own container-fluid.

-* The rendered site showed streching of some images.
+* The rendered site showed stretching of some images.
 This was solved by targeting the css rule object-fit:cover to the relevant img tags.

 ## **Testing**